dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.md

 For setting up the SMBIOS info, we'll use CorpNewt's [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) application.

-For this Coffee Lake example, I chose the MacBookPro15,1 SMBIOS - this is done intentionally for compatibility's sake.
+For this Coffee Lake example, we'll chose the MacBookPro15,1 SMBIOS - this is done intentionally for compatibility's sake.
 The breakdown is as follows:

 | SMBIOS | CPU Type | GPU Type | Display Size | Touch ID |
 | :--- | :--- | :--- | :--- | :--- |